| Qodem : |

 and using a Qodem phonebook entry with CMDLINE method and address

-'tsocks ssh -e none -p 443 my.remote.host' .F2
+'tsocks ssh -e none -p 443 my.remote.host' .F2 or Space to

 bring up the pick dialog and then use arrow keys to select the